Making Homemade Bleach Alternative

 - Pour the warm water into a bucket or sink.

 - Add the washing soda, hydrogen peroxide, and lemon essential oil to the water.

-- Use a spoon or whisk to combine the ingredients.
+- Use a spoon to combine the ingredients.

 - Add any whites that need cleaned to the mixture and let them soak for 1 to 3 hours.